 Advanced Standing or Transfer Credit

-As per the College of Education and Rehabilitation policy, credit by transfer may
+As per the College of Health Sciences, Education and Rehabilitation policy, credit by transfer may

 be accepted for any course within the curriculum when it is determined that the transfer course is substantially equivalent to that offered by the College and OT program.
 This equivalency will be determined by the course instructor and the program director.
 Only courses in which the student receives a grade of ‘B’ or above will be considered for transfer.
 The maximum number of semester hour credits a student may earn by transfer is six (6) semester hour credits.
 No credit is given for experiential learning.